 Use real coins to make patterns

-Teach children about money by using real money to create patterns.
-At center time I worked with one group of about 8 students using a pattern strip and two different coins.
+At learning centers time, work with one group of about 8 students using a pattern strip and two different coins.
 As children read their patterns and listen to the other children read their patterns, they become familiar with the names of the coins.

 Teach children about money with role playing